-This time it’s Jessica Jones. which began in 2015, and joining Tim to talk about Jessica swapping a life of costumed superheroics for drunkenly pulling cars out of tow zones is academic Miriam Kent.
+This time it’s Jessica Jones, first seen on Netflix in 2015, and joining Tim to talk about Jessica swapping a life of costumed superheroics for drunkenly pulling cars out of tow zones is academic Miriam Kent.
 What will they find to say about David Tennant’s bits of purple clothing, where Peter Parker falls on the Nerd Scale, and whether a back alley punchup is more realistic than Iron Man punching another Iron Man in the sky, and what does any of this have to do with Netflix’s other unbreakable heroine?
 Get listening and find out!

 You can follow Miriam on Twitter at @drmarvel_.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.